-10 Most Harmful Mobile SEO Mistakes You Need to Know | SEJ
+The 10 Most Harmful Mobile SEO Mistakes

 Space the elements of your pages so that mobile users aren’t at risk of clicking the wrong link or button.

-10. Not Cross-Checking Metrics You Rely On
+10. Responsive Strategies: Not Cross-Checking Metrics You Rely On

-Understand how the tools you use on a daily basis work, and how the metrics you rely on are calculated.
-When you’re optimizing — whether for mobile or desktop — make sure you use a good site auditing tool to find your gaps.
-Check your content, your backlinks, your title/meta tags, your schema markup, etc. — everything that will play a role in your website’s success.
+Understand how the tools you use daily work and how they calculate the metrics you rely on.

+When you’re optimizing – whether for mobile or desktop – make sure you use an excellent site auditing tool to find your gaps.

+Check your content, your links, your title/meta tags, your schema markup, etc. – everything that will play a role in your website’s success.
+And make sure you’re comparing desktop vs. mobile.

 At the same time, understand that even when different tools boast similar functions (e.g., site audit), they often deliver measurably different results.
 Cross-check your results against another tool’s results; you might be surprised by how much they differ.

-Make sure you understand how each tool arrives at the metrics they churn, especially complex metrics such as TF-IDF and Keyword Difficulty.
+Make sure you understand how each tool arrives at the metrics they churn.
 This will help you identify the numbers that matter most to your business so that you can rely on the metrics that matter.

-Desktop & Mobile SEO Start at the Same Place
+Desktop and Mobile SEO all start in the same place: usability.

 The secret to any successful SEO strategy lies in a solid understanding of your audience.
-This research should be the backbone of everything you do – SEO, content, site design, etc. If you know how consumer behave online, you’ll be better able to appeal to your audience.
+This research should be the backbone of everything you do – SEO, content, site design, etc. If you know how consumers behave online, you’ll be better able to appeal to your audience.

 Not understanding your customers leads to many of the most common SEO mistakes, whether it’s choosing the wrong keywords, using headlines that address the wrong pain points, or promoting on the wrong channels.